RobinvandenHurk/cache-proxy/README.md

 calls.
 However, it does not play nice with binary responses, like images.
 The primary focus of this proxy currently lies in handling text based payloads, though binary support may be added later.

+### Contributing

+If you desire some changes or new features in this server you generally have two options:
+* Build it yourself and create a pull request (Please do :)
+* Create an issue describing (very clearly) what it is that you want

 ### TODO

 * Improve cache strategies (Right now read from cache based on HTTP method and URL)